AmgadAshraf/GUC-SwitchHub/README.md

 3. Navigate to the project folder using the terminal.

-4. Use **docker-compose up -d --build** command to start the website and all the accompained services.
+4. Use **docker-compose up -d --build** command to start the website and all the accompained services after adding the config.json file (Details below).

 **Command Flags**:
    **-d**: used to run the command in the daemon mode.